 If you’re looking for a quicker version of this writing activity to do at home, you can have your child go gather three random objects.
 Then, you can ask them to create a challenge with those items.

-To win, you have to walk across the room balancing the spoon carefully, until you reach the pillow.
-Then you have to carefully drop the mini-figure onto the pillow.
-If you drop it, you have to start over.
+To win, you must walk across the room, balancing the spoon until you reach the pillow.
+Then, you have to drop the mini-figure onto the pillow carefully.
+If you drop it before then, you have to start over.

-But, before you play, ask your child to write down the rules to their activity.
+But, before you play, ask your child to write down the rules for their activity.
 It’s a fun way to encourage writing.

 9. Write an Epic Crossover Story

-What are some of your child’s favorite cartoon characters or video game worlds?
+What are your child’s favorite cartoon characters or video game worlds?
 What would happen if a couple of those collided?

 Fan fiction is a fun way for kids to practice their writing.
-Ask them to create their own awesome adventure starring all of their favorite characters.
+Ask them to create their own extraordinary adventure starring all of their favorite characters.

 Perhaps…

-- The My Little Ponies end up in Adventure Bay and have to work with the Paw Patrol to save the day.
+- The My Little Ponies end up in Adventure Bay and must work with the Paw Patrol to save the day.
 The ponies could have their own cool vehicles like the pups.
 (Want more My Little Pony activities?
 Read this post!)

-- The Rescue Bots could find themselves working with Batman to defeat a bad guy.
-And yes, I know that Batman works alone…but sometimes even he needs a little help.
+- The Rescue Bots could work with Batman to defeat a bad guy.
+And yes, I know that Batman works alone…but sometimes, even he needs some help.

-While writing about other people’s characters and story lines may not seem important to you, it can really help encourage your kids to write.
-You see, when they’re writing about familiar things, they don’t have to do as much thinking about the details.
+While writing about other people’s characters and storylines may not seem important to you, it can help encourage your kids to write.
+You see when they’re writing about familiar things, they don’t have to think as much about the details.
 They already know those things.

-Instead, they can really focus on the plot and building the storyline.
+Instead, they can focus on the plot and building the storyline.

 And these skills 100% transfer to their ability to write about their own characters and worlds later in life.